SJT-class ROUV

-SJT-class ROUVs are a series of Chinese remotely operated underwater vehicles (ROUVs) jointly developed by the Shenyang Institute of Automation of the Chinese Academy of Science and the Institute of Underwater Engineering of Shanghai Jiao Tong University (SHJTU).
+SJT-class ROUVs are a series of Chinese remotely operated underwater vehicles (ROUVs) jointly developed by the Shenyang Institute of Automation of the Chinese Academy of Sciences and the Institute of Underwater Engineering of Shanghai Jiao Tong University (SHJTU).
 The general designer of the SJT-class of ROUVs is Zhu Jimao (朱继懋), a professor at SHJTU, who also was the general designer of the earlier Type 7103 DSRV.
 Many more ROUVs have been developed after the SJT series, based on experience gained from this series.

 HR-01 ROUV

 The origin of SJT-class ROUV begins with HR-01 (Hai-Ren Yi-Hao (海人一号, Sea Person # 1)), one of the first indigenously developed ROUVs.
 Work began in 1982 and was completed in winter 1985, entering service the following year.
 In 1989, it won 2nd place in the Science and Technology Advance Award of the Chinese Academy of Science.
 Based on experience gained from HR-01, the three subsequent SJT-class ROUVs were jointly developed with a Canadian company from 1985 through June 1987.